9. Short Constant Instructions

 C = (~r[dst]:31 ∧ r[dst]':31)

-The ADDSI (add short immediate) instruction is used to increment or decrement a the destination register r[dst] by the small constant given by the src field.
+ADDSI (add short immediate) is used to increment or decrement a the destination register r[dst] by the small constant given in the src field.
 This may vary over the range -8 to +8, encoded as a 2's complement number, except that zero is used to encode +8.
-This is the fastest and most compact way to increment or decrement a register.
-The dst must be nonzero, and assemblers should forbid incrementing by zero, while they accept +8 and encode it as zero.
+Generally, ADDSI rd,x is equivalent to ADDI rd,rd,x (see Section 3.2); ADDSI is just one halfword, while ADDI is just two halfwords and able to use different registers for source and destination.